 Are you making any of these beauty mistakes?

-You may also like to read 7 Anti-Aging Beauty, Nutrition and Mind-Set Books You MUST Read and 10 Fashion Mistakes That Make You Look Older.
+You may also like to read some of my other anti-aging beauty posts like 9 Of The Best Organic Face Oils for Aging Skin and 10 Fashion Mistakes That Make You Look Older.

 Photos: 1. foundation, iStock | 2. concealer, howtousevinevera.com | 3. blush, Derek Lam 2017 Fall beauty (retouched) | 4. powder, iStock | 5.
 Sophia Loren 1960s | 6.
 Madonna Who’s That Girl 80s | 7.
 Pamela Anderson | 8.
 MAC Listicks | 9.
 Donatella Versace, AFP photo | 10.
 Cara Delevingne, Elle.com